tembo-io/terraform-provider-tembo/internal/provider/temboclient/docs/Instance.md

 `func (o *Instance) UnsetExtraDomainsRw()`

 UnsetExtraDomainsRw ensures that no value is present for ExtraDomainsRw, not even an explicit nil
+### GetFirstRecoverabilityTime

+`func (o *Instance) GetFirstRecoverabilityTime() time.Time`

+GetFirstRecoverabilityTime returns the FirstRecoverabilityTime field if non-nil, zero value otherwise.

+### GetFirstRecoverabilityTimeOk

+`func (o *Instance) GetFirstRecoverabilityTimeOk() (*time.Time, bool)`

+GetFirstRecoverabilityTimeOk returns a tuple with the FirstRecoverabilityTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFirstRecoverabilityTime

+`func (o *Instance) SetFirstRecoverabilityTime(v time.Time)`

+SetFirstRecoverabilityTime sets FirstRecoverabilityTime field to given value.

+### HasFirstRecoverabilityTime

+`func (o *Instance) HasFirstRecoverabilityTime() bool`

+HasFirstRecoverabilityTime returns a boolean if a field has been set.

+### SetFirstRecoverabilityTimeNil

+`func (o *Instance) SetFirstRecoverabilityTimeNil(b bool)`

+ SetFirstRecoverabilityTimeNil sets the value for FirstRecoverabilityTime to be an explicit nil

+### UnsetFirstRecoverabilityTime
+`func (o *Instance) UnsetFirstRecoverabilityTime()`

+UnsetFirstRecoverabilityTime ensures that no value is present for FirstRecoverabilityTime, not even an explicit nil
 ### GetInstanceId

 `func (o *Instance) GetInstanceId() string`